-A federation of more than 3 million businesses nationwide and in more than 100 countries, the U.S. Chamber of Commerce advocates for the free enterprise sector in government, judicial and regulatory levels.
+A federation of more than 3 million businesses nationwide, the U.S. Chamber of Commerce advocates for the free enterprise sector in government, judicial, and regulatory levels.
 Roughly 96 percent of its membership includes companies with fewer than 100 employees.

 Closer to home, city, county or regional Chambers of Commerce provide a wealth of networking alternatives from workshops and seminars, to ribbon-cuttings, "after-hours" gatherings and galas.
 The idea behind these events, of course, is to promote fellowship while doing business.

 The U.S. Chamber of Commerce website includes direct links to accredited chapters nationwide and around the world, as well as information about its many programs and initiatives.

 Organizations related to particular industries can be a big help when it comes to making valuable connections within one’s own discipline.
 Besides offering educational, career and even financial support, many groups (e.g., The National Association of Tax Professionals, the American Bar Association) sponsor local and regional chapters; and most provide regular networking opportunities, including national and state conferences and events.

 A quick internet search will identify professional or trade groups specific to your discipline.

 Professional networking clubs consisting of one member per business genre, get together on a regular basis to exchange "leads" on potential clients and customers.
 The rationale, according to most experts, is to increase contact opportunities for members, as well as to strengthen connections in the business community at large.

 The most reputable groups meet weekly, usually for breakfast or lunch, and screen potential members for sound business practices and ethics.
 Membership generally, but not always, is by invitation only, though an Internet search can provide more information on specific requirements for local groups.